Auburndale, Queens: Architecture

 The most common style of house in Auburndale is the Tudor.
 The Auburndale Improvement Association, along with other groups, seeks "to preserve the neighborhood’s small-scale, lawns-and-driveways character, which in some respects seems to have more in common with nearby suburban Nassau County than New York."

 Along with Tudors, capacious Dutch colonials and Cape Cod houses also abound.
 Home prices range from $499,000 to roughly $1.5 million, averaging at around $650,000.

 Education

 New York City Department of Education operates Auburndale's public schools.
 Francis Lewis High School is the largest public high school in the neighborhood.

 Queens Public Library operates the Auburndale Branch at 25-55 Francis Lewis Boulevard.

 Transportation

 Auburndale's highways include the Clearview Expressway (I-295) and the Long Island Expressway (I-495).
 Auburndale is connected to Manhattan, northern Queens and Long Island by the Auburndale station on the Long Island Rail Road's Port Washington Branch.
 The New York City Subway's serves nearby Flushing at Flushing–Main Street station.
-New York City Bus's local routes and the Nassau Inter-County Express' route also serves Auburndale.
+New York City Bus's and MTA Bus local routes and the Nassau Inter-County Express' and n20X routes also serves Auburndale.